KinesteX/KinesteX-SDK-ReactNative/docs/getting-started.md

   key: apiKey, // your API key
   userId: 'YOUR USER ID', // your unique user identifier.
 Can be any string, but must be unique for each user.
   company: 'YOUR COMPANY', // your company name
+  style: {
+      style: 'dark', // dark or light theme (customizable in the admin dashboard)
+      // themeName: company name - by default we create you a theme with your company name, but if you create other themes, you can pass in their names here
+      loadingBackgroundColor: '000000', // value in hex (without #) to customize bg for initial loading screen
+      // loadingStickmanColor: string // value in hex (without #) to customize strickman color for initial loading screen
+      // loadingTextColor: string // value in hex (without #) to customize text color for initial loading screen },
   customParameters: {
-    style: "dark", // dark or light theme (customizable in the admin dashboard) },
+  // language: 'es' // to customize language. please ensure proper translations exist in admin portal for the content you want to display
+  // any other customization parameters
+  },

   // OPTIONAL UserDetails used to make customized intensity of the workout and properly estimate calories burnt